-I had started TMT back in 1999 because I wished for a sandbox in which I could play and learn how to build websites.
+I had started The Music Tank back in 1999 because I wished for a sandbox in which I could play and learn how to build websites.
 How have things changed since then, whether in our personal lives, in the music industry or on the Internet itself.

 The idea behind this iteration of TMT first came to me while I was painstakingly writing a review for a band I did not particularly enjoy.
 English not being my first language, I felt like what I was writing was bland and imprecise.
 The whole process was no longer a particularly enjoyable one.

 I thought of making a reviewing tool that would automatically and accurately measure what I thought of a release without having to write it down.

 Since then, web-based technologies have evolved and so has my developer skill set.
 I have built the tool I imagined, but in the end, your pooled opinions hold much more value than mine alone.
 This is why I've built a social website around the reviewing tool.

 Hopefully you will enjoy the time you spend here.
 It means a lot to me to see you.

 Thanks for coming :)

 Here a few of the people (and bots!) that are a big part of the adventure.